janpetzold/az305-learning/README.md

 - **Server-Side Encryption (SSE)** is performed on the physical disks in the data center.
 If someone directly accesses the physical disk, the data will be encrypted.
 When the data is accessed from the disk, it's decrypted and loaded into memory.
 This form of encryption is also referred to as encryption at rest or Azure Storage encryption.
 - **Encryption at host** ensures that data stored on the VM host is encrypted at rest and flows encrypted to the Storage service.
 Disks with encryption at host enabled aren't encrypted with SSE.
 Instead, the server hosting your VM provides the encryption for your data, and that encrypted data flows into Azure Storage.

 Storage Account key access can be disabled, alternative would be Shared Access Signature (signed with Access key), another option RBAC data.
 A Shared access signature is a string that contains a security token that can be attached to a URI.
 Use a shared access signature to delegate access to storage objects and specify constraints, such as the permissions and the time range of access.
+Shared Access Signatures (SAS) allows for limited-time fine grained access control to resources.

 The default network rule is to allow all connections from all networks.